aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheetcollection/_index.md

 ```

 Sets displayed size when Workbook file is used as an Ole object.

+**Remarks**

 Null means no ole size setting.

 **Parameters:**
 | Parameter | Type | Description |